tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 The authors for this content have developed a scripted solution to assist in automating some common baseline image build tasks.
 The script includes a UI form, enabling you to quickly select which actions to perform.
 The result will be a custom gold image that incorporates Microsoft's main business applications, along with the necessary policies and settings for an optimized user experience.

-The script and related tools are maintained in GitHub - [Download Link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/shawntmeyer/WVD/tree/master/Image-Build/Customizations)
+The script and related tools are maintained within this github repo at  maintained in GitHub - [Download Link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/shawntmeyer/WVD/tree/master/Image-Build/Customizations)

 https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/shawntmeyer/WVD/tree/master/Image-Build/Customizations